-SAF administrators should satisfy themselves that a student in receipt of assistance from the SAF is attending their course on a regular basis.
+SAF administrators should satisfy themselves that a student in receipt of assistance from the SAF is attending their course regularly.
 SAF administrators should also satisfy themselves that students are not receiving financial or other supports from other sources to cover the costs for which they are applying for SAF.

 When receiving awards, students must sign a form of undertaking that "(a) they have received the amount stated and (b) that it will be used for the purpose intended".
-If receipt of award is via electronic transfer, the declaration under (b) should be addressed in the application form.
+For electronic transfers, the declaration under (b) regarding the intended use of the funds, should be addressed in the application form.

-Students who abuse the SAF by giving false information or omitting to advise of changes in circumstances should be disqualified from receiving further support from the SAF.
-The HEI should try to recoup the payment made in such cases.
+Students who provide false information or fail to report or advise of changes in circumstances should be disqualified from receiving further support from the SAF.
+The HEI should try to recoup any payments made in such cases.